m-alani/code_for_canada_challenge/README.md

 Open your terminal, go to the root of the directory where you copied this repo, then run the following command:
 `swift Solution.swift`

+P.S you can follow the same instruction to get a similar report for a different dataset.
+Everything will work the same way as long as you have the same structure and file name as 'dev-challenge-data.csv' for your input.

 -----

 Marwan Alani - 2017